 For Community Members

-- Update your Facebook profile picture and cover photo to the one provided on istandup.org.
+- Update your Facebook profile picture and cover photo to the one provided at www.facebook.com/dallascac.

 - Share DCAC’s posts on Facebook, Twitter, and Instagram (@DallasCAC).

-- Post one of the sample social media posts provided on page 3 of this toolkit.
+- Post one of the sample social media posts provided.

-- Wear blue on Friday, April 7th and send a photo to firstname.lastname@example.org.
+- Wear blue on Friday, April 5th and send a photo to firstname.lastname@example.org or post it on your social media using #CAPM2019

 - Organize a 3rd party event, jean day, or toy drive for DCAC’s Clothes Closet.